kwonus/AV-Engine/README.md

 Effectively, the QFind object is deserialized into a TQuery object hierarchy, which preserves the blueprint objects into a structure that facilitates a phased approach to yielding a search summary and search results.
 The TQuery object hierarchy also simplifies  rendering and highlighting for downstream clients.
 There are exactly two phases for each query.
 AV-Search returns a bare-bones TQuery object in phase one.
 AV-Search subsequently populates TChapter hierarchies on demand per chapter in the subsequent phase.
 All calls from AV-Engine to AV-Search are in-process.
 An earlier experience, but unfinished at [github.com/AV-Text/AVX]() is a similar design that utilizes serialization and native C++ code.
 That experiment has been tabled for now in favor of a fully .NET 8 library stack.

 The UML class diagram, depicted in Figure 3-3, reveals the two-phase approach.
-Gray boxes are not serialized; instead, they manage access to instantiated TQuery objects.
+The Gray box is not serialized; instead, it manages access to instantiated TQuery objects.
 The query summary is represented by the TQuery (golden class) hierarchy in Figure 3-3.
 The purple objects are the per-chapter requests to populate specific TChapter instances upon demand.

 ![](AVX-Results.png)